People's Palace, Glasgow: Closure

 In the 1990s, the building was closed for almost two years to allow restoration work to be carried out, with the re-opening being timed to coincide with the 100-year anniversary of its first opening in 1898; this is recorded on a plaque mounted just inside the main entrance.
 Renovations extended to include the Winter Gardens to the rear of the building, where the glasshouse was extensively restored and reglazed, and the gardens tidied.

 In January 2019 both the People's Palace and Winter Gardens closed again, with rare plants moved to alternative homes after the site was ruled structurally unsafe.
 However images of the derelict interior led to criticism of Glasgow City Council from Glasgow MP, Paul Sweeney who described it in The Times as an "appalling act of civic vandalism".

 The People's Palace section reopened in June 2019 after a £350,000 refurbishment which saw the relocation of the fire exits away from the Winter Gardens.
 The venue then suffered an extensive closure during the pandemic from March 2020 before reopening two days a week from June 2021.

 The Winter Gardens remained closed throughout as the sealant used to attach the glass to the glasshouse frame was considered to be at 'end of life' after its 1998 refurbishment.
 The SNP-led Glasgow City Council, and its culture and sports subsidiary Glasgow Life, which is chaired by the council's deputy leader, did not have sufficient funds to afford the renovations, estimated between £5–7.5M, with 81 of its 191 venues still remaining closed in November 2021.

-Glasgow Life's troubles were exacerbated by lost revenue during the Covid-19 pandemic in Scotland led to concerns the venue, along with others, would never reopen, which in turn sparked protests.
+Glasgow Life's troubles were exacerbated by lost revenue during the COVID-19 pandemic in Scotland led to concerns the venue, along with others, would never reopen, which in turn sparked protests.
 As of January 2022 there was no published plan or timetable for the Winter Gardens to reopen.

+In January 2024, it was confirmed funding had been allocated by the National Lottery Heritage Fund, with an initial £850,000 received by the Glasgow Life charity that will expand to £7.5 million upon a second stage application to the Heritage Fund.
+Development to the building as a result of this funding was anticipated to take 16 months.
+STV News reported that the cost of the restoration project will amount to £35.9 million, which Glasgow City Council has already allocated £2.9 million towards and a further £11 million expected.

+On April 14, 2024, People's Palace closed for a final time for major refurbishment and restoration and is due to open in 2027 after 3 years.
+It will also feature the return of Winter Gardens, last seen in December 2018.